broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 2023-06-12 (Date of Last Commit)

 * Updated cutadapt v1.8 to cutadapt v4.4 in the TrimAdapters task to speed up the task and reduce cost
-* Added Dropseq cell metrics to Multiome and Optimus workflpws
+* Added Dropseq cell metrics to Multiome and Optimus workflows

 # 1.0.1
 2023-05-31 (Date of Last Commit)